Skip to main content

 Why Does it Matter?

-Expired listings are no longer on the MLS® system, so they should not appear in any online content after they are expired.
-Also, a different real estate agent cannot call on an expired listing to try to get business from the seller – this is prohibited.
+Expired listings are no longer on the MLS system, so they should not appear in any online content after they are expired.
+A different real estate agent cannot call on an expired listing to try to get business from the seller – this is prohibited.
+A buyer’s agent may approach the agent of an expired listing to see if the person may change their mind about relisting their home.
 Many listings expire for many different reasons, but the most common reason a listing expires is because its asking price was too high and it didn’t sell as a result.
 To find out more on why homes don’t sell, read The 5 Biggest Mistakes Home Sellers Make.
 Often, expired listings say a lot about how much sellers feel their home is worth – and how many sellers (and their agents) are incorrect about the value of those particular homes.